Invisible Women Over 40: Anti-Aging and Symbolic Annihilation

 Media’s totally normal-appearing ageless older women are the product of two tricks: cosmetic procedures and digital alteration.
 Whether we like it or not, we start to look different as we age.
 For men, those changes are most often** depicted as looking “distinguished” and aren’t something for men to be ashamed of.
 For women, those changes are to be immediately stopped, reversed and hidden at all costs.
 Seriously, ALL costs – financially, time-wise and health-wise.
 Because you’re worth it.

 Let’s talk about Botox, baby.
 Plastic surgery is the most profitable industry in the U.S., and Botox is the No. 1 cosmetic treatment.
-That means, last year about 5.7 million people had Botulinum Toxin injected into their facial muscles in order to paralyze them and conceal the appearance of wrinkles, which must be repeated every 3-6 months.
-About 92 percent of those who got Botox were women.
+Several million people have Botulinum Toxin injected into their facial muscles in order to paralyze them and conceal the appearance of wrinkles, which must be repeated every 3-6 months.
+About 92 percent of those who get Botox are women.
 The next most popular procedures were all also for “anti-aging,” including soft tissue fillers, hyaluronic acid and chemical peels.
-All of those procedures were up between 5 and 9 percent from 2011 to 2010 (6) for women young and old, making those frozen faces a universal pressure for females of all ages.

 Our Photoshop Phoniness Hall of Shame sheds some light on the extreme abnormality of those images by pairing before-and-after alteration shots.
 A couple of epic age-defying examples are Faith Hill on the cover of Redbook and Twiggy in Olay’s eye cream ads.

 These aren’t two freak accidents — these are daily deliberate decisions by media powerholders who profit from female anxiety about our faces and bodies.
-They claim to sell the keys to the fountain of youth at every drug store in the nation, but the only real solution to aging lies in the hands of their photo editors.
+Keep in mind that Olay, the anti-aging skin care brand owned by Procter & Gamble, spent more than ANY OTHER COMPANY in the U.S. on advertising in 2011.
+That’s more than any company in any industry.
+They and many other companies claim to sell the keys to the fountain of youth at every drug store in the nation, but the only real solution to aging lies in the hands of their photo editors.
 Ever noticed the stark difference in the way men’s faces are portrayed compared to women’s faces in mass media — whether it’s the cover of GQ or a Chanel ad?
 Here’s an extremely telling example we pieced together, featuring about as comparable of a pairing as you could ever find: similar age, both major celebrities, both in ads for the same company from the same year.
 Just one major difference: one is a human face and one is a cartoon.